Thicket Density: Labeled trees and their solutions

-\begin{defn} The \emph{thicket dimension} $\dim(X,\mathcal{F})$ is the depth of the deepest full $X$-labeled finite balanced\emph{ }binary tree $T$ (or $\omega$ if there are arbitrarily deep such trees).
-If there are no such trees, equivalently if $\mathcal{F}$ is empty, the dimension is $-1$. \end{defn} Thicket dimension is essentially a version of Shelah's 2-rank adapted to the context of set systems.
+\begin{defn} The \emph{thicket dimension} $\dim(X,\mathcal{F})$ is the largest $n$ such that $B_{n}$ is admissible, or $\infty$ if there are arbitrarily large such $n$.
+If there are no such $n$, equivalently if $\mathcal{F}$ is empty, the dimension is $-1$. \end{defn}